Hiroshima to Miyajima: A Perfect Getaway to Miyajima Island

 • Hiroshima Museum of Art

 When you’re ready to head to Miyajima Island, connect from Hiroshima Station to the local JR Sanyo line for the 25-minute ride to Miyajimaguchi Station.
-From the station, the ferry is a short walk.
+From the station, the ferry is a short three-minute walk.

 A quick ride up the mountainside and you will arrive at the inn, where your shoes will be neatly lined up against the wall (shoes are typically not allowed indoors in a Japanese home) and you can see the updated weather and tide forecasts on a chalkboard wall.